getao/human-performance-gec/README.md

 |Base + FB learning and inference | 60.00 | 75.72 | **74.84** | **62.42** |
 |Human Peformance|  - | - | 72.58 | 62.37 |

+The results in the CoNLL and JFLEG are Max-match F_{0.5} and GLEU score respectively.

 # Reference

 Please refer to the following paper if you want to use/study the results: